Sayonara: Plot

 Joe suffers further prejudice at the hands of openly hostile Colonel Crawford, pulling extra duty and all the less attractive assignments.
-When Joe and many others who are married to Japanese are targeted for transfer back to the United States, Joe realizes that he will not be able to take Katsumi, who is now pregnant.
+When Joe and others who are married to Japanese are targeted for transfer back to the United States, Joe realizes that he will not be able to take Katsumi, who is now pregnant.
 Ace goes to General Webster and pleads Joe's case, asking that he be allowed to remain in Japan.
-When the General refuses on the grounds that he cannot allow an exception, Ace tells him that he will be in the same situation, since he intends to marry Hana-ogi.
+When the General refuses on the grounds that he cannot allow an exception, Ace says that he will be in the same situation, since he intends to marry Hana-ogi.
 Eileen and her mother are present for the exchange, and Ace apologizes for hurting her.
-Eileen realizes Ace never loved her the way he loves Hana-ogi and she leaves to see Nakamura.
+Eileen realizes Ace never loved her the way he loves Hana-ogi and leaves to see Nakamura.

-Joe and Katsumi's home is boarded up by the military police and Ace is taken into custody by General Webster, where he is confined to quarters.
+Joe and Katsumi's home is raided up by the military police and Ace is taken into custody by General Webster, where he is confined to quarters.
 He is told that he will most likely be sent back to the United States and Hana-ogi will be sent to Tokyo.
-Joe goes AWOL, and two Military Police seek Ace's help to find Joe through his local connections so he can be sent back to the U.S. and not be reported missing.
-Ace, accompanied by Captain Bailey, finds Joe and Katsumi secretly returned to their home and committed double suicide rather than be parted.
-Shortly thereafter, Hana-ogi arrives unnoticed and alone outside Joe and Katsumi's home.
-There she opens a rear window and, still unseen, secretly whispers a tearful "sayonara" to Joe, Katsumi, and Ace, although nobody hears or sees her.
+Joe goes AWOL, and two Military Police seek Ace's help to find Joe through his local connections so he can be sent back to the U.S. and not be reported missing, which could lead to charges ranging from deliberately missing a movement — a serious offense in wartime — all the way to desertion.
+Ace, accompanied by Captain Bailey, finds Joe and Katsumi who had secretly returned to their home and committed double suicide rather than be parted.
+Hana-ogi later arrives unnoticed and alone outside Joe and Katsumi's home.
+There, she opens a window and, still unseen, whispers a tearful "sayonara" to Joe, Katsumi, and Ace, although nobody hears her.
 Hana-ogi then leaves through the rear gate.

-Moments after exiting Joe's home Ace and Bailey are attacked by a group of Japanese holding anti-American signs, but sympathetic Japanese neighbors intervene to help the Americans, resulting in widespread fighting in the street.
+After exiting Joe's home, Ace and Bailey are attacked by Japanese holding anti-American signs.
+However, sympathetic Japanese neighbors intervene to help the Americans, resulting in widespread fighting in the street.
 Ace and Bailey escape during the scuffles.

-The loss of his friend Joe strengthens Ace's resolve to marry Hana-ogi, and Ace goes to the theater company to find her.
-There he learns Hana-ogi has already left Kobe for Tokyo a week ahead of schedule.
-General Webster, believing the crisis with Ace is averted, apologizes for what happened to Joe and Katsumi and tells Ace that laws will soon be passed to allow interracial marriages in the United States.
+The loss of Joe and Katsumi strengthens Ace's resolve to marry Hana-ogi, and Ace goes to the theater company to find her.
+There, he learns Hana-ogi has already left Kobe for Tokyo a week ahead of schedule.
+General Webster, believing the crisis with Ace is averted, apologizes for what happened to Joe and Katsumi and says that laws will soon be passed to allow interracial marriages in the United States.

 Ace leaves Kobe and flies to Tokyo.
-He tracks down Hana-ogi at her new venue in a Tokyo theater, where he pleads with her one last time to become his wife.
+He tracks down Hana-ogi at her new venue in a Tokyo theater and pleads with her again to become his wife.
 They leave the theater and Hana-ogi announces to the waiting Japanese and American reporters that they intend to wed.
-When a Stars and Stripes military newspaper reporter asks Ace how he will explain his marriage to the "big brass" as well as to the Japanese, neither of which will be particularly happy, Ace says, "Tell 'em we said, 'Sayonara.'"
+When a military newspaper reporter asks Ace how he will explain his marriage to the "big brass" as well as to the Japanese, Ace says, "Tell 'em we said, 'Sayonara.'"